obanb/mockopejr/README.md

 ### GraphQL execution

 - there is no "true" GraphQL server like Apollo etc.
-- all calls to url `/graphql` are evaluated online by an algorithm looking for the closest similarity between the keys defined in the JSON chart definition and the sample data
+- all calls to url `/graphql` are evaluated online by an algorithm looking for the closest similarity between the keys/nodes defined in the JSON chart definition and the sample data

 GraphQL chart 1: